MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 * [**Person queries**](person-queries.md) - Use to find broad organizational trends by analyzing aggregated productivity metrics (such as time in meetings and email) for a de-identified list of individual employees.
 * [**Meeting queries**](meeting-queries.md) - Use to analyze the relationship between different meeting attributes, such as size or duration, subject line keywords, double-booked hours, and multitasking hours.
 * [**Group-to-group queries**](group-to-group-queries.md) - See how a team invested their collaboration time with other teams within and outside of the organization.
-You can define a team in a variety of ways, with any organizational attribute or email domain.
-This also offers alternative perspectives on collaboration.
+You can define a team in various ways, with any organizational attribute or email domain.
+This query also offers alternative perspectives on collaboration.
 * [**Person-to-group queries**](person-to-group-queries.md) - Helps analyze the number of interactions between a time investor and the defined collaboration team, or to analyze only those collaboration activities initiated by the specified time investor.
 You can define the person and collaborator team or teams in a variety of ways, with any organizational attribute or email domain.
 * [**Peer comparison queries**](comparison-query.md) - Helps identify people whose collaboration patterns differ as compared to their peers.
 The query includes the measured employees, their specified metrics, and their peer group's averages for those metrics.
 You can compare individuals with others who share the same manager, with their direct reports, or even with a custom peer group as defined with organizational attributes.
 * **Network queries** - Use [ONA person queries](ona-person-query.md) and [ONA person-to-person queries](ona-person-to-person-query.md) to find out who the best-connected people in your company, division, or group are, which is based on collaboration data.
 After you learn who your influencers are, you can act on the likelihood that these people can effectively connect within or across groups and become efficient drivers of change.